Wizardsoft/PublicAPI.Samples/README.md

 **Note: If you do not pass the accept header the API will not give you access to the endpoint!**

-Access token has specific timeout when you are requesting with your bearer token.
-When the access_token will be expire then you have to collect a new access_token and refresh_token. **(One refresh_token is one time use only)**

-In term of refresh token you have pass refresh_token as grant_type.
-These are the parameters for refresh token.
+Refreshing a token To stop users going through the authorization process again when their access tokens expire, you can programmatically refresh them on their behalf using the refresh token endpoint.
+This is the same as the authorization endpoint (https://api.wizardsoft.com/core/token), except you pass a grant type of 'refresh_token' in the query string instead:

-1. `client_id` - The API key provided to you by `Recruit Wizard`
+1. `client_id` - The API key provided to you by `Recruit Wizard`.
-2. `client_secret` - The API secret provided to you by `Recruit Wizard`
+2. `client_secret` - The API secret provided to you by `Recruit Wizard`.
 3. `grant_type` - The grant type you are requesting, in this case, the value should always be 'refresh_token',
-4. `refresh_token` - The refresh token for the user you wish to refresh.
+4. `code` - The code that was returned in the authorization code request.
 5. `redirect_uri` - The redirect URI used in your call to the authorization endpoint.
-6. `scope` - This will not work here.
-It will collect token based on previous refresh token.

 When this call is made successfully an access token, refresh token and token expiry will be passed back in JSON format:

-1. `access_token` - The recruiters access token.
+1. `access_token` - The user access token.
-2. `refresh_token` - The recruiters refresh token.
+2. `refresh_token`- The user refresh token.
 This can be used to request a new access token on the user's behalf.
 3. `expires_in` - How long until the access token expires.
-Access tokens will expire after 48 hours and refresh tokens will expire after 60 days.
+Access tokens will expire after 24 hours and refresh tokens will expire after 60 days.